winslowdibona/britedocs-intern-project/README.md

 ## Steps to get started

+**If you are running Windows 10 Home Edition skip these steps and go to the next section**

 1. Install [Docker](https://www.docker.com/) on your machine
 	- If your machine does not support Docker, continue on until step 4
 2. Fork this repo